Woodside Energy Stock Faces New Test As $35 Billion Browse LNG Fight Deepens

 PERTH, May 15, 2026, 04:09 AWST

-Browse matters because it is not a side bet.
-Woodside calls it Australia’s biggest undeveloped offshore gas resource, with a proposed 11.4 million tonnes a year of LNG, LPG and domestic gas, two floating production units and an about 900-km pipeline to the North West Shelf infrastructure at Karratha.
+Browse isn’t just another speculative play.
+Woodside describes it as Australia’s largest untapped offshore gas asset, aiming for 11.4 million tonnes per year of LNG, LPG, and domestic gas.
+The plan includes two floating production units and a roughly 900-kilometre pipeline feeding into the North West Shelf facilities at Karratha.

-Woodside released a Deloitte Access Economics assessment this week that said Browse could add more than A$141 billion to national GDP and more than A$56 billion in taxes, including A$19.8 billion in petroleum resource rent tax, if it proceeds.
-Chief Executive Liz Westcott said the project was a “major opportunity” at a time when energy security mattered more, and said the modelling showed Browse could support jobs and government revenue.
+This week, Woodside put out a Deloitte Access Economics report claiming the Browse project could deliver over A$141 billion to Australia’s GDP and generate more than A$56 billion in taxes—including A$19.8 billion from the petroleum resource rent tax—if it goes ahead.
+Chief Executive Liz Westcott called Browse a “major opportunity” with energy security front of mind, and pointed to the modelling as evidence the project would boost jobs and government income.
 Woodside

 Stock Market Today